turntabl/turntabl.github.io/_posts/jobs/2020-08-03-mid-level-software-engineer.md

 - Agile software delivery

 ### Inclusivity
 We’re not into the status quo.
 To us, a successful team is born out of a diverse team.
 Creating a culture of  equality is not just the right thing to do, it’s the smart thing to do.
-Diversity breeds innovation, which is why we encourage all our employees to be their authentic selves - when applying we encourage you to do the same!</br>
+Diversity breeds innovation, which is why we encourage all our employees to be their authentic selves - when applying we encourage you to do the same!

 Pay is negotiable.
 In return we can offer rapid personal and professional development through training, mentoring, and taught classes; opportunities with our associated nonprofit <a href="https://globalcode.org.uk/" class="link">Global Code</a>; a young and vibrant office environment in Ghana; and the opportunity to give back in a fundamental practical way.